mikaelvesavuori/serverless-azure-functions-generate-pdf/README.md

 - [Webpack](https://webpack.js.org) for bundling and optimizing
 - [Babel](https://babeljs.io) for transpiling files
 - [Typescript](https://www.typescriptlang.org) so we can write better code

+## Prerequisites

+- Azure account
+- Logged in to Azure through environment
+- High enough credentials to create new function and storage resources
+- Serverless Framework installed on your system

 ## Install